AussieSeaweed/personal-website/source/random/pl-tour.rst

 Tour of PLs
 ===========

-In the coming summer of 2025, I plan on undertaking a major software project to develop a computer algebra system (and maybe an entirely new programming language).
-In my past attempts as far back as when I was in high school, I found that the programming languages I tried out were inadequate in addressing my needs and therefore hindered the development process.

-I feel like the set of programming languages I am familiar with or have used in the past is limited in scope and not representative of the broad options that are available for use.

-As such, I plan on undertaking a search for the perfect programming language.
+The selections listed below, sourced from `DMOJ <https://dmoj.ca/runtimes/>`_ and the `TIOBE Index <https://www.tiobe.com/tiobe-index/>`_, contain a diverse range of both widely-used and esoteric programming languages.
+Some of these are languages I am already very familiar with, but I will re-explore them anyway.
+Empty tour entries indicates that the corresponding language has not yet been explored.

 For each language I explore, I aim to do a short tour of the language to get my toes wet.
 My goal is not a mastery of the language but rather a survey of it.
 In my tours, I aim to use the reference implementations when available.
 When there exists no reference implementation (or such a concept does not apply) for a particular language, I will use the most popular implementation available for the language.

-The selections listed below, sourced from `DMOJ <https://dmoj.ca/runtimes/>`_ and the `TIOBE Index <https://www.tiobe.com/tiobe-index/>`_, contain a diverse range of both widely-used and esoteric programming languages.
-Some of these are languages I am already very familiar with, but I will re-explore them anyway.
-Empty tour entries indicates that the corresponding language has not yet been explored.

 January 16, 2025